boredsquirrel/Matlab-Linux-Install/README.md

 # Install Matlab on Linux
-Install the binary install of matlab in any Linux Distro including an Appstarter.
+Install the binary of matlab on any Linux Distro, including an Appstarter to launch it

 Installing Matlab on Linux is annoying.
 But if done right, its not actually hard, here are the needed commands: